 - Math 658 Survey Sampling (alternate summers)

-Every student is encouraged to take a non-math/stat elective course in a scientific area that extends or makes use of the tools and techniques of mathematics and statistics.
+Every student is given the option (that counts toward the degree) to take a non-math/stat elective course in a scientific area that extends or makes use of the tools and techniques of mathematics and statistics.
 Examples of such elective courses are as follows:

 - Computer science (graduate level course, please check prerequisites)